 Ever wondered what the people working in manufacturing actually do during the day?
 It’s not all about working on a production line – the sector has a variety of roles and opportunities.
 From aircraft fitters to HR Managers, find out what a typical day looks like.

-The Manufacturing Institute’s Make-It campaign aims to attract the brightest and best new talent into manufacturing by showing the sector is an exciting and rewarding career path for young people.
+The Manufacturing Institute’s charitable Make It in Manufacturing campaign is helping to create a pipeline of talent for UK manufacturing by promoting the sector as an interesting and rewarding career choice for young people.

 Could manufacturing be the career for you?

 Making stuff has never been more interesting or cool.
 Just look at the fuss surrounding every Apple launch or how 3-D printing is transforming how we think about making things.
 The manufacturing industry has lots of choices and you could be part of an exciting future where today’s dreams and ideas are being developed into the products of the future.

 Manufacturing is challenging, enjoyable and rewarding and you can start your career regardless of your qualifications.
 It needs designers, engineers, researchers, inventors….in fact there’s something to suit just about everyone.
 So why not meet the people working in the sector by taking part in one of our Make It Challenges and find out more about the jobs shaping tomorrow’s world today and how you can aim towards a career in manufacturing.

 Take a look at our famous Young Fab Academy where you’ll learn everything about the very latest digital technology and develop a range of important enterprising and employability skills including teamwork, leadership, problem solving, and use of initiative.